asandu-cloud/asandu-cloud/README.md

 ## Let's connect
   - Email: asandu.pers@gmail.com
-  - Most of my projects are private.
+  - Most of my projects are set to private.